ralt/hermes/README.md

 user's home directory.
 When connection time comes, the tokens are checked to see if they match.
 If they do, the user can be connected.

+Every time there is a successful login, the token is regenerated, for security reasons.

 ## Developer todo

 - better error handling.
 Right now it's fprintf(stderr) or perror() everywhere, randomly.
 Make it consistent.
-- regenerate the token at every login: see if it's interesting.

 ## Technical process